barisdalyan/barisdalyan/README.md

 Hi there.
 This is Barış.

-I'm second year student at Pamukkale University with Computer Engineering major.<br>
+I'm third year student at Pamukkale University with Computer Engineering major.<br>
 Trying to improve my abilities on Java and its technologies.

 I believe to achieve success we need a path built on a solid basis.
 Otherwise, you waste your time.<br>